divx118/crouton-packages/README.md

 This is a ubuntu/debian ppa for chromebook kernel headers.

 Currently supported:
- * Kernel 3.4.0 Architecture arm, i386 and am64 These all need testing.
+ * Kernel 3.4.0 Architecture arm, i386 and am64  ==> These all need testing.
- * Kernel 3.8.11 Architecture arm, i386 and am64 amd64 is tested i386 and arm needs testing
+ * Kernel 3.8.11 Architecture arm, i386 and am64 ==> amd64 is tested. i386 and arm needs testing.
- * kerenl 3.10.18 Architecture arm and amd64 These all need testing.
+ * kerenl 3.10.18 Architecture arm and amd64     ==> These all need testing.

 Open a shell in your chroot: